cmay20/Instagram-Database-Model/README.md

 ### Project Description
 This project was completed for a CMU Database Design and Development term project.

-To reach its final state, our project went through several phases adhering to the Database Development Lifecycle.
+To reach its final state, the project went through several phases adhering to the Database Development Lifecycle.

 1. In depth research and analysis of [Instagram's](https://about.instagram.com/) business model and features.
 2. Creation of Users and User Stories to model primary features of Instagram.